 How to Get the PlayStation VR Headset to Work on a PC and Play 3D VR Videos With Head Tracking

-The PlayStation VR is a fantastic piece of tech and for the price I am consistently impressed with my experience with its ever expanding features coming through updates.
-At the moment the PS4 will only allow you to play 2D 360 degree video via a USB which still looks great, but not as good as 3D.
+The PlayStation VR is a fantastic piece of tech and for the price, I am consistently impressed with my experience with its ever-expanding features and updates.
+At the moment, the PS4 will only allow you to play 2D 360-degree video via a USB, which still looks great, but not as good as 3D.

 Connecting The PSVR To a PC or Laptop

 - Unplug all the cables from the processor box

 - Looking at the below image take the power cable and plug it into B) the white AUX port on the HMD (Head Mounted Display).
 Leave C) the HDMI output port that is next to it unplugged.
 Connect a USB cable from C) USB port either into the PS4 USB port at the front of the console or an open USB port on the PC - this will stop the HMD from switching itself off.

 - Now looking at the image above take the HDMI cable that connects the processor unit to the PS4 and plug it into B) HDMI PS4 port and now connect it to C) HDMI output port on the front of the unit.
 So you're effectively plugging it into itself creating a continuous circuit flow of power through the box.
 Leaving A) the HDMI TV port empty.

 - Now to send the display directly from your PC to your headset we'll now go back to the HDMI cable that's connected to the HMD in the below image and plug it into an open HDMI port on your PC/laptop.

 - Finally plug in the power supply cable to the mains the set up should look like the image below with the exception of the USB cable that you can either keep plugged into your PS4 or the PC.